-Kuala Lumpur with its population of 1.8 million is actually the eighth-most visited city in the world.
+Kuala Lumpur with its population of 1.8 million is actually the ninth-most visited city in the world.

-And just like the population presents a colorful variety, the city itself with modernism next to traditions, financial districts and shopping malls close to ancient jungle does, too.
+And just like the population represents a colorful variety, the city itself with modernism next to traditions, financial districts and shopping malls close to ancient jungles does, too.